๐ŸชดEconomic Development

 Amartya Sen

-• Critique of GDP as a development metric led to the Human Development Index (HDI), incorporating health, education, and living standards
+• Critique of GDP as a development metric led to the creation of the Human Development Index (HDI), which incorporates health (life expectancy), education (years of schooling), and living standards (gross national income per capita)

 • Education, health, and empowerment are both means and ends of development, not just inputs to economic growth